mt7180/prefect-pulumi-data-orchestration/README.md

     send_newsletters(data, region)
 ```

-When you feed in an `event_message`, the message payload will get extracted.
+When you feed in an `event_msg`, the message payload will get extracted.
 Then, some more data is gathered and transformed to finally be used for a newsletter, which will be sent to each registered user.

 You will notice that the functions used in this workflow are also decorated and are in fact prefect tasks and a sub-flow.